 Key Takeaways

-Carbs are broken down into simple glucose molecules, which help the baby grow and develop vital organs.
+While being digested, dietary carbohydrates break down into simple glucose molecules (sugar), which help the baby grow and develop vital organs.

-But sometimes, during pregnancy, your blood sugar levels can start to creep up, and you may be diagnosed with gestational diabetes.
-Read on to learn more about this condition and get inspired by our healthy snack ideas for gestational diabetes.
+Read on to learn more about this condition and our healthy snack ideas to manage your gestational diabetes.

 What is Gestational Diabetes?